rbalboa8/ESP32-ProtonPack/README.md

     - Connect the ESP32-S3 to a power source.

 2. **Select Mode**:
-    - Use the mode toggle switches to select the animation mode:
+    - Use the voltage divider connected to GPIO 17 to select the animation mode:
-        - **1984 Pack Mode**: Both switches OFF
+        - **1984 Pack Mode**: Voltage range 0V to ~1.1V
-        - **Afterlife Pack Mode**: Switch 1 ON, Switch 2 OFF
+        - **Afterlife Pack Mode**: Voltage range ~1.1V to ~2.2V
-        - **Frozen Empire Pack Mode**: Switch 1 OFF, Switch 2 ON
+        - **Frozen Empire Pack Mode**: Voltage range ~2.2V to 3.3V

 3. **Control Direction**:
-    - Use the direction toggle switch to change the direction of the animations:
+    - Use the direction toggle switch (connected to GPIO 15) to change the direction of the animations:
         - **Clockwise**: Switch HIGH
         - **AntiClockwise**: Switch LOW

+4. **Cyclotron Lid State**:
+    - Use the Cyclotron Lid state toggle switch (connected to GPIO 14) to switch between the Cyclotron Cake lights and the Cyclotron Lid lights:
+        - **Cyclotron Lid On**: Switch LOW
+        - **Cyclotron Lid Off**: Switch HIGH

 ## OTA Updates